newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/detective-employees.md

 ---
 All staff working in your Detective Agency must be registered before they can be scheduled for work.

-All NJ private detective agencies are required to send in employee registrations by mail to the NJ State Police within 48 hours of fingerprinting new employees.
+All NJ private detective agencies are required to send in employee registrations by mail to the NJ State Police - Private Detective Unit within 48 hours of fingerprinting new employees.

 ### Registration Requirements